-Description 2019 2020 2021 Maximum distance travelled for business purposes per annum: unlimited unlimited unlimited Maximum rate per kilometre paid (cents): 361 361 398
+Description 2020 2021 2022 Maximum distance travelled for business purposes per annum: unlimited unlimited Not available at time of publication Maximum rate per kilometre paid (cents): 361 398

 This alternative is not available if other compensation in the form of a travel allowance or reimbursement (other than for parking or toll fees) is received from the employer in respect of the vehicle.
 In such an instance the reimbursive travel allowance will be taxable and expenditure for business travel could be claimed in the same manner as with a normal travel allowance.